abicelis/ChefBuddy/README.md

 Are you one of those people that **can't seem to decide** on what to cook?

-Chef Buddy is an Android app built to **manage yout recipes and help you decide**!
+Chef Buddy is an Android app which helps you **manage your recipes and help you decide**!
 Chef buddy also allows you to **keep track of meals** you've cooked in the past, so that you dont repeat them!

 Please check out the prototype by clicking [right here!](https://abicelis.github.io/ChefBuddyPrototype/ "Chef Buddy Prototype")